Should I Borrow Money to Get an MBA?

 Why an MBA?

 A great place to start is to ask yourself, Why do I want an MBA?
 Will having one help you further your career?
-Or do you want to get one because you just love learning?
-And while you’re asking questions, ask yourself if you really want to go to business school.
-Because if your heart isn’t in it, it’s not worth it.
+And while you’re at it, ask yourself if you really want to go to business school.

 Factors to help you decide